isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 -   add contact support button to error catch page
 -   add severity levels when showing toasts, fade transition
--   change add a card textfield to start as a button with add icon + different styles
 -   ensure board creator is displayed as a non-editable owner on board/template creation
 -   ensure board tile labels are sorted in selection menu
 -   make 'Recent' heading in sidebar look less like other actionable items